Chemical-protein Interaction Extraction via Gaussian Probability Distribution and External Biomedical Knowledge: Experiments and Discussion

 Moreover, we further explored the impact of Gaussian probability distribution on biomedical relation extraction.
-We exploited overlapping instances and normal instances in the CHEMPROT or DDIExtraction 2013 test set as input, respectively.
-Then, we compared the performance of BERT with the 'BERT+Gaussian' model locally.
-As shown in Table 8, compared with BERT, the 'BERT+Gaussian' model improves the performance of overlapping instances by 0.95\% and 2.70\% in CPI and DDI extraction, respectively.
-Through these experiments, we can infer that the Gaussian probability distribution can significantly improve the performance of overlapping instances while maintaining the performance of normal instances in biomedical relation extraction tasks.
+We first used the overlapping instances and normal instances in the CHEMPROT and DDIExtraction 2013 test set as input, respectively.
+Then, we re-implemented the models of 'BERT+position' and 'BERT+entity\_attention' with reference to Zhang’s work \citep{zhang2017drug}, and compared their performance with the 'BERT+Gaussian' model.
+As shown in Table 8, compared with BERT, the performance improvement of the 'BERT+position' model on overlapping instances is limited (with +0.6\% and -0.12\% in F1 on CPI and DDI extraction tasks, respectively).
+This experimental result validates the viewpoint discussed in section \emph{Introduction} that it is difficult to use position features to effectively improve the extraction of overlapping instances \citep{zhang2019neural}.
+For the 'BERT+entity\_attention' model, its extraction performance on overlapping instances is superior to BERT (with +0.83\% and +1.41\% in F1 on CPI and DDI extraction tasks, respectively) and the 'BERT+position' model (with +0.23\% and +1.53\% in F1 on CPI and DDI extraction tasks, respectively), but inferior to the 'BERT+Gaussian' model (with -0.71\% and -1.53\% in F1 on CPI and DDI extraction tasks, respectively).
+This experimental result shows that the Gaussian probability distribution plays an important role in boosting the extraction of overlapping instances, and the effect of Gaussian probability distribution is superior to the position features and entity attention mechanism.
+Through these experiments, we can infer that the Gaussian probability distribution can effectively improve the performance of overlapping instances in biomedical relation extraction tasks.
+We also list some examples of using the Gaussian probability distribution to correct BERT's predictions.
+The details are provided in Supplementary Material: \emph{Representative Examples}.